DJFliX/OakPowerBoard/README.md

 - [ ] Set counter starting position
 - [ ] Send consumption to some kind of server?
 - [ ] Calibration of pulse detection?
+- [ ] Multi-SSID
+- [ ] Store measurements while there is no Wi-Fi connection
+- [ ] Work stand-alone (without Wi-Fi connection) without switching to Config mode

 ##Resources used
 * [SparkFun Eagle Libraries](https://github.com/sparkfun/SparkFun-Eagle-Libraries) by [SparkFun](https://github.com/sparkfun)